I've had a lot of questions about some of my chalkboard inspired headers.

 Here are some of my favorites for chalkboards:

-Beware – font sites are addictive.
-You will soon be redesigning your Coke can’s logo in your sleep.
+Beware - font sites are very very fun.
+You will soon be redesigning logos in your sleep.

 Oh, and dingbats!!!
-Not calling you a dingbat, but there are things called dingbats that I am sort of addicted to.
-Love them.
+Not calling you a dingbat, but there are things called dingbats that I am in love with too.
 You will type a letter in a dingbat font and a graphic pops up.
 For instance the little leaf type thing in my header is a capital letter S in the Bergamot font, which is a dingbat.

 Sure, PicMonkey has something similar in their Overlay section, but there are some pretty fun dingbats out there on the web and they are pretty much a requirement in authentic chalkboard looks.